 Your Brand Typefaces

 Is your brand traditional or modern?
-The typefaces you choose will effect the way your brand is depicted by the audience.
+The typefaces you choose will affect the way your brand is depicted by the audience.

 05. Your Brand Images

-Whether it’s with tints, vibrance, saturation or blurring, how you manipulate your images will set a mood for your brand.
+Whether it’s with tints, vibrancy, saturation or blurring, how you manipulate your images will set a mood for your brand.

-Consistency is key — ensure your filters have the same synchrony as the other elements within your style guide.
+- Ensure your filters have the same synchrony as the other elements within your style guide.

-The images chosen all have slight reference to the colors in the brand color palette (the greys and the cream).
-Given the fairly muted tone of this brand identity, the saturation was decreased on the advanced sliders.
+- The images chosen all have slight reference to the colors in the brand color palette (the greys and the cream).